 A guide on how to upload files to WordPress

-File uploads are an essential aspect of any website on the internet.
-Most websites today are essentially a set of pages displaying text and media files.
-In WordPress, file upload is a very simple and straightforward process.
-The most common approach is to use the Media Library uploader.
+File uploads are an essential aspect of any website.
+After all, most websites are essentially a set of pages displaying text and uploaded files.

-But some WordPress sites have unique file upload needs.
-For example, you may want subscribers and site users to add their own files to your site.
+Many types of WordPress site need to do these things.
+For example, you may want subscribers and site users to upload their own files to your site.
 This comes in handy if you accept resumes, guest posts, or screenshots for customer support.
-Similarly, it makes sense to allow WordPress file uploads on certain eCommerce product pages, combined with dynamic pricing functionalities.
+Similarly, it makes sense to allow WordPress file uploads on certain ecommerce product pages, combined with dynamic pricing functionalities.

 Whatever your WordPress file upload needs may be, this article will cover everything you need to know.
-We'll show you 3 highly effective methods that work for both you and your site users.
+I'll show you 3 highly effective methods that work for both you and your site users.
+Let's dive in!

 wordpress file upload searchable table